Skip to the content

-In this article, Gavin Wood, CTO at Chess, explains what role SharePoint Online plays in enabling your workforce to work collaboratively.
-He covers:
+In this article we explain what role SharePoint Online plays in enabling your workforce to work collaboratively.
+It covers:

 • What is SharePoint?